adishilo/incbuild/README.md

     -V, --version                            output the version number
     -f, --file <path> [[watch] [watch] ...]
 Specify a watch-definitions file, and optionally select which watches to activate
-    -l, --list                               List all available watches (only with -f specified) -h, --help                               output usage information
+    -l, --list                               List all available watches (only with -f specified) -s, --show [watch]                       Show the configuration of a watch (only with -f specified) -h, --help                               output usage information
 ```
 ## Version log